scritcash/scrit-whitepaper/scrit-whitepaper.md

 One method to do this is to reward the traitor with collected penalties from other cartel members.
-It is conceivable that Scrit mint operators have to deposit a security which would be transferred to the traitor if he can provide evidence for the formation of a cartel.
+It is conceivable that Scrit mint operators have to deposit a security which would be transferred to the traitor if he can provide evidence of the formation of a cartel.

 In such a system, the $n$ mints are divided into groups of size $g=n-m$ and each mint distributes his security equally over all of these groups.